fimbul-works/runa/README.md

 Encodes and decodes URI components using `encodeURIComponent` and `decodeURIComponent`.

 #### `runaStringSplit(delimiter: string)` → `RunaSync<string, string[]>`
 Splits strings into arrays and rejoins them with a specified delimiter.
-Perfect for CSV-style data.

 #### `runaStringToNumber(radix?: number)` → `RunaSync<string, number>`
 Converts strings to numbers and back using specified radix (base).